 - In the rest of the Heralds of Valdemar series characters with untrained Mindspeech or Empathy find themselves here by way of Power Incontinence.
 Unless one learns (or is taught) how to shield out thoughts/emotions, one can easily be driven to madness or hermitage by the sheer weight of other people's thoughts everywhere, especially in a city.

-- In Larry Niven's "The Soft Weapon" and its rewrite for Star Trek, "The Slaver Weapon," the cat-like alien Kzinti have a telepath that they use to eavesdrop on their human (or half-Vulcan) prisoners.
-Nessus/Spock instructs the crew to think of eating delicious raw salads, which disgusts the meat-eating Kzinti so much that they can't continue to read their minds.
+- In Larry Niven's "The Soft Weapon", the cat-like alien Kzinti have a telepath that they use to eavesdrop on their human prisoners.
+Nessus instructs the crew to think of eating delicious raw salads, which disgusts the meat-eating Kzinti so much that they can't continue to read their minds.

 - This is one of the reasons that the Registered Talents in Anne McCaffrey's To Ride Pegasus trilogy tend to move into the large isolated and insulated estate established for them.
 Living in one of the crowded, high-rise residence blocks drives them to distraction.

 - Orson Scott Card's: